hartwigmedical/hmftools/orange/README.md

    and hence can always be run as final step without any additional local data or config required.
 2. ORANGE respects the mode in which the pipeline has been run (tumor-only, panel, whole genome).
    In case RNA data is provided, the algo combines the RNA and DNA data to present an integrated DNA/RNA analysis of a tumor sample.
-3. ORANGE can be configured to convert all germline findings into somatic findings, thereby enabling downstream users to be oblivious of germline findings without missing anything actually relevant.
+3. ORANGE can be configured to convert all germline driver variants to somatic driver variants, thereby obfuscating the germline driver part of the analysis without actually loosing this data.
 4. Everything that is labeled as a driver by any of the Hartwig algorithms is displayed in the PDF along with the driver likelihood.
 5. An additional exhaustive WGS and WTS scan is performed for anything interesting that may be potentially relevant but not picked up as a driver.
 Details of what is considered interesting are described in below.